Statistics from Altmetric.com

 The function and control of anorectal arteriovenous anastomoses remain unclear as does the existence of individual susceptibility to haemorrhoidal disease, which is influenced by socioeconomic, cultural, and psychological factors.1 Previous studies have established that intake of hot pepper and alcohol abuse may influence disease progression and cause acute exacerbation of haemorrhoidal disease.2

 We investigated haemorrhoidal disease and transient receptor potential vanilloid 1 (TPVR1), the receptor for capsaicin, the spicy component contained in plants of the genus Capsicum.3 TPVR1 is a non-selective cation channel that is expressed and stimulates primary sensory neurones.
 Noxious heat and capsaicin directly activate TPVR1.
-TPVR1 acts as an ion channel with increased permeability to Na+ and Ca2+ ions, which in turn causes neuronal depolarisation with sensation …
+TPVR1 acts as an ion channel with increased permeability to Na+ and Ca2+ ions, which in turn causes neuronal depolarisation with sensation of …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.